 Organisations can apply for up to £1,500 per application, with consideration by exception for larger individual applications.

-The deadline for applications to the first round of funding is 5pm on Saturday 31st July; organisations can re-apply if they are unsuccessful in a previous round.
+The latest deadline for applications, to the fifth round, is 5pm on Sunday 31st July 2022; organisations can re-apply if they were unsuccessful in a previous round.

 To apply, or for further information, please visit the new EGECL website.